KyleSmith0905/KyleSmith0905/README.md

 ## About Me
-Hello, I'm Kyle Smith.
+👋 Hello, I'm Kyle Smith

-I am a frontend, backend, and mobile engineer working at Sparrow Design.
-My hobby is coding, I love developing tools that help people such as Estimtest.
+💼 I am a frontend, backend, and mobile developer working at Sparrow Design.

+🏠 I code as a hobby, I love developing tools that help people such as Estimtest.
 I have a few big projects in active development, and everyday I'm closer to show the world what they are.

-However, I do like to take breaks play family games such as Mario Party with my family.
+📺 However, I do like to take breaks play family games such as Mario Party with my family.

 ## Independently Developed Websites/Webapps
 <table>